Is selling to corporates right for you and your business?

 In fact, chapter 2 in Nicky’s book is called ‘Visibility is not enough you need trust and influence.’
 (The Corporate Success Pathway by Nicky J Davies)

-She told me coaches who have done a one day online course and hope that they can then land corporate clients are likely to be disappointed.
+She told me coaches who’ve done a one-day online course and hope that they can then land corporate clients are likely to be disappointed.

 It’s about showing that you know what results they’re looking for.
-Which is going back to the point about knowing who you’re selling to.
+Which goes back to the point about knowing who you’re selling to.

 A good example of someone who absolutely nailed this is Bev Thorogood.